senkal/talks/2015/symfony-meetup/04_how_to_advance.md

 ^

-## Page by page
+## Page by page/set of features
-- Touches many features at once- big risk of errors
+- Touches many features at once - big risk of errors
 - That feature/page needs to be closed for new functionality during the rewrite, hard to catch up
-- Hard to roll back - need to maintain two versions of the same page
-- Do not need to interact with old code, stand alone version

 Note:
 Separation by „user experience”